The Nakdong River

-Link Seoul, Busan, and the southwestern Honam Region via waterway, allowing ships to pass from the Yellow Sea (West Sea) through the heart of the country and into the Korean Straight (South Sea).
+Link Seoul, Busan, and the southwestern Honam Region via waterway, allowing ships to pass from the Yellow Sea (West Sea) through the heart of the country and into the Korea Strait (South Sea).

 While the proposed canal to link Han and Nakdong canal spanned only 40 kilometers, the route passes the Sobaek Mountain Range (소백산맥), which the high-climbing Saejae Bike Path treks.
 Mountain canals don’t come cheap.